Moravian Church of Lebanon

 Nearly 260 years from its beginnings, the Moravian Church of Lebanon re-located for a second time in its history to its present locating 1115 Birch Road in South Lebanon Township.
 The new church was built in 2005 and was dedicated and used for the first time early in 2006.
 The building is on one level for easy access for all.
 As in the original building at Hebron, the congregation gathers in the Saal for worship and fellowship activities.

-In 1997 the congregation celebrated its 250th Anniversary, years in which the purpose of the Moravian Church has remained unchanged.
+This year our congregation celebrates its 275th Anniversary, years in which the purpose of the Moravian Church has remained unchanged.
 As Christians we are called into the Body of Christ to share the 'good news' with the world and to nurture those who come into the faith.
-We continue looking to God for direction for 'where' and how we are to best serve in the years ahead.
+We continue looking to God for direction for where and how we are to best serve in the years ahead.